 “Adam is very bright and is able to grasp complex concepts quickly, even when they are new to him,” Nobile said.
 “This really sets him apart from other undergrads.
 Overall, I truly admire Adam’s intellectual abilities, motivation, independence and ambition.”

-The first new American research university in the 21st century, with a mission of research, teaching and public service.
+The first new American research university in the 21st century, with a mission of teaching, research and public service.

 University of California, Merced 5200 N. Lake Road